rjinxx/xiaojun.jin/content/authors/admin/_index.md

   url: https://www.njfu.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include artificial intelligence, computer vision and image processing.
+bio: My research interests include robotics, computer vision and artificial intelligence.

 # Interests to show in About widget
 interests: